-When sending packages to the Military (APO/FPO/DPO) you pay domestic prices however, you are required to follow specific guidelines when it comes to formatting addresses.
+When sending packages to the Military (APO/FPO/DPO) you pay domestic prices and you are required to follow specific guidelines when it comes to formatting addresses.

 - Write out the service member's full name in the address - All mail sent to the Military must be addressed to someone specific; addressing mail to "Any Service Member" is no longer permitted by the USPS.

 - Include the unit and box (where applicable) into Address Line 1.

 NOTE: APO is used for Air/Army Post Office; FPO is used for Fleet Post Office; DPO is used for Diplomatic Post Office.

 - Armed Forces - AE is the abbreviation for Armed Forces.
 It is used for armed forces in Europe, the Middle East, Africa, and Canada